You start looking for WordPress themes.

 I’ve used a variety of themes in the twelve years that I’ve used WordPress.
 I keep coming back to StudioPress.
 Why StudioPress?
 They’re solid, well-supported business themes.
 You can check out their site, see what’s available, and see that they have themes that are both beautiful and functional.

 Tech Photo Guy uses a StudioPress theme.
-So does my personal photography business site – I use the StudioPress “Modern Portfolio” theme.
+So does my personal photography business site – I use the StudioPress “Modern Portfolio” theme (sadly, they’re no longer offering this theme for new customers).
 The themes look great, are secure, and there’s a great user community for help if you want to make customizations beyond the easily-configured options that come as part of every theme.

 I was recently reminded of another reason why I like StudioPress WordPress themes in an email they sent to their affiliate partners.